rhezab/smile/docs/deploying.md

 ```

 replacing `XXXXX` with the hash you have in your clipboard (it is a long sequence of letters and numbers).
 This will deploy that version of the code to a special
 deploy path `hashes/user/project/SHORTHASH/` where `SHORTHASH` is replaced with the first 7 characters of that hash value you requested.
-This way you can share a specific version of the code with people.
+This way you can share a live link to any arbitrary and specific version of the code with people.

 ## Debugging deployment issues

-Sometimes a deployment can fail due to an error in your code or in your setup.
-Here are some useful hints for fixing things.
+Sometimes a deployment can fail due to an error in your code or your setup.
+When possible an error message will be posted to `#smile-deploy` by the slack bot.
+However, sometimes even this fails.
+In any case, if you don't get a notification that your app deployed here are some useful hints for fixing things.

 First, check the `#smile-deploy` slack channel and see if there are any relevant messages.